Avinash1604/survey_shrike_web/README.md

 `https://Avinash1604.github.io/survey_shrike_web/` [demo](https://Avinash1604.github.io/survey_shrike_web/)

 ### How to use an application
-Currently application is built with local storage , hence need to register when you swich your browser and then it will take you to the survey dashboard page.
+Currently an application is built with local storage , hence need to register when you swich your browser and then it will take you to the survey dashboard page.
-Survey dashboard , you can create customise survey and save it and preview it , next time login in it will be available , in my servey list .
+Survey dashboard , you can create customize survey and save it and preview it , next time login in it will be available , in my survey list .

 Note: There is no real server interaction so user related activity will be saved in local storage only .